sgibson91/cross-stitch-carpentry/_episodes/02-getting-started.md

 ## Fabric and needle

 - We’re using 14 count aida fabric.
 This means that 14 stitches will fit in 1 inch of fabric.
 This type of fabric has well defined holes woven into it making it ideal for cross stitch!
-    - The recommended way to do this is to fold the fabric in half and then half again.
-Another way is to put the needle into the fold to keep track of the centre.
+    - One way to do this is to fold the fabric in half and then half again.
+      You can then keep track of the centre by pushing the needle through the fold..
     - Here is video for reference: https://youtu.be/nVawkpj1T3g

 ## Embroidery hoop